Marianna Komlos: Professional wrestling career

-World Wrestling Federation (1999)

 She made her debut in the World Wrestling Federation in May 1999.
 She was given the gimmick of Mrs. Cleavage as a valet, being the mother (kayfabe) of Beaver Cleavage, a reference to the TV series Leave It to Beaver.
 The two would exchange sexual innuendos (e.g. Mrs. Cleavage would offer Beaver some of "Mother's milk" when he complained that his cereal was dry).
 The gimmick was quickly scrapped (via a 'worked shoot' promo in which Beaver supposedly gave up on the character), and retailored.

 On June 28, Beaver now calling himself Chaz, ridiculed the Beaver Cleavage gimmick and identified Mrs. Cleavage as his girlfriend, Marianna Komlos, in a shoot-style interview.
 Chaz and Komlos feuded with Meat and his female entourage, then with Prince Albert.
-Warrington left Komlos on the September 12 episode of Sunday Night Heat, and she begged him to take her back throughout the night.The following night on Raw is War, Komlos came to ringside with a black eye, and it was implied that Chaz had beaten her.
+Warrington left Komlos on the September 12 episode of Sunday Night Heat, and she begged him to take her back throughout the night.
+The following night on Raw is War, Komlos came to ringside with a black eye, and it was implied that Chaz had beaten her.
 Six days later on Sunday Night Heat, during Chaz's match with Mideon, Komlos would make her way to ringside with two police officers causing a distracted Chaz to lose the match.
 The officers would then proceed to lead Chaz away.

 Over the following weeks, Warrington would be on the receiving end of beatdowns from various wrestlers as well as being screwed out of matches by officials, all of whom were angry at Warrington for allegedly beating Komlos.
 On the October 10 episode of Sunday Night Heat, Komlos attempted to have police arrest Warrington, but he was saved by the intervention of Thrasher, who showed GTV footage that demonstrated that Komlos was lying.
 Komlos was arrested, and the Headbangers were reformed.
 She was released from WWF shortly after the storyline was finished.

-Independent Circuit (2000)

 Komlos took a hiatus from wrestling from WWF and a year later returned to wrestling.
 She worked in the independent circuit in Winnipeg, Canada for No Holds Barred wrestling promotion.
 In her career she only wrestled two matches both on December 1, 2000 losing to Mean Mad Midget and defeating Chi Chi Cruz.
 She would retire from wrestling afterwards.